Logotype for United Parks & Resorts Inc

 Executive summary

-• In-park per capita spending set a record for Q3 and the nine-month period, with 17 of the last 18 quarters showing growth; total revenue per capita for Q3 was $77.66, up 1.0%.
+• In-park per capita spending set a record for Q3 and the nine-month period, with growth in 17 of the last 18 quarters and total revenue per capita up 1.0% to $77.66.

-• 2025 demand indicators are strong, with double-digit increases in intended date ticket sales, group bookings, Discovery Cove bookings, and Premium Pass sales.
+• Forward demand indicators for 2025 are strong, with double-digit increases in intended date ticket sales, group bookings, and Discovery Cove bookings.

 Financial highlights